kathyychenn/cse15l-lab-reports/lab-report-1-week-2.md

 `$ ssh cs15lwi22zz@ieng6.ucsd.edu`

-If this is your first time logging in, say yes to connecting by typing yes.
+If this is your first time logging in, you may see a message asking if you are you would like to connect.
+Say yes to connecting by typing yes.
 Then enter your UCSD password - you will not be able to see the password on the screen as you type, but don't fret it is really there!
 If you successfully log in, there should be a message similar to the following:

 ![Image](remoteconnect.png)

 If so, then yay, you have successfully connected to a remote server (woop)!

 **Step 3: Trying Some Commands**

+Now that you have remotely connected, here is a list of commands you can try out!

+* `cd`
+* `ls`
+* `ls - a`
+* `ls - lat`
+* `cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/`
+* `cat /home/linux/ieng6/cs15lwi22/public/hello.txt`

+To log out of the remote server, type the command `exit` or press command-d.

 **Step 4: Moving Files with scp**